mohamedkhairy23/One-to-one-and-group-chat-with-notifications-using-MERN-and-Socket.io/README.md

 - Any user can rename a group chat.
 - The admin of the group can add a user to a group chat.
 - The admin of the group can Remove a user from a group chat.
-- A logged-in user can leave from a group chat.
+- A logged-in user can leave a group chat.
+- Notifications.